Bronya-Rand/reimagined-couscous/chars/[HSR] March 7th/README.md

 ## About the Card
 - This March card is written to be March before most events of H:SR Thus she is unaware of most plots, characters and events.
+   > However if you use March' Lorebook she should be aware of Dan Heng, Himeko and Welt.
+Dan Heng as Imbibitor Lunae exists but is disabled by default.
+Enable it in the World Info if you want this awareness.
 - Example chats are modified chats from March 7th's Data Bank in H:SR with the typical modifications I do.